reshufflehq/reshuffle-fastspring-connector/README.md

 [here](https://fastspring.com/docs/products/#update).

 Update is an additive operation, i.e. fields that are not included in the `info` object are not removed from the object record.
-Rather new fields are added and new values for exsiting fields are updated.
+Rather, new fields are added and new values for exsiting fields are updated.

 If no product with the specified ID exists, then a new object is created.